labscript-suite/labscript-suite/README.txt

 dist
 ----

-Performs 'build' if not already done, and bundles everything into a zip file for distribution.
+Performs 'build' if not already done, and bundles everything into a zip file for distribution of specific versions.

 clean